Maryland Alternative Teacher Certification

 Requirements for Alternative Certification

 To pursue alternative teacher certification in Maryland, candidates must have at least a bachelor’s degree.
 There are several pathways that candidates can follow based on their educational background and experience.
+These alternative routes may allow you to teach while fulfilling certification requirements, potentially reducing the time it takes to earn a standard teaching certificate.

 Types of Alternative Teaching Licenses in Maryland